 - They simply aren’t available, because Türkiye opposes them all.
 Article 5 is the only way it can be done.

 Seriously—that’s all there is to it.
 The method is straightforward and simple.
-Türkiye’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Türkiye’s declarations and Central Authority information can be found here.

 Bonus practice tip… if you’re defense counsel, always question the validity of service effected on your overseas client.
 The plaintiff may not have done it correctly.
 That actually happened once, with a defendant in Norway, and her lawyers were smart enough to fight the issue.
 The Washington Court of Appeals erroneously thought going outside the Central Authority was okay, but their Supreme Court saw the matter differently.